ivanFTG/AH-Assessment/Planning/Planning.md

 ## Navigation
 I will need to create some pattern to handle navigation.
 A Coordinator pattern will be nice here.
 For simplicity I will only have one coordinator for the whole flow (as the app only has one navigation controller, there is no need to over complicate).
-* Coordinator will be the delegate of each Vie
+* Coordinator will be the delegate of each ViewModel.

 ## List Screen
 This screen will contain: